 Make the next family movie night an educational night with these 15 Kids’ Black History Movies on Netflix.
 It’s perfect for teachable moments and a great way to engage the kids with important topics.
 Here are just a few films that serve as conversation starters for the kids to discuss African American history.

-15 Black History Movies for Kids on Netflix
+15 Kids Black History Movies on Netflix

 A young Barack Obama forges his identity while dealing with race, divergent cultures and ordinary life as a New York City college student.
 Rated TV-MA (This program is specifically designed to be viewed by adults and therefore may be unsuitable for children under 17. ) – Please view before you watch with your children and/or watch with your children.
 (Watch on Netflix)

-- The Negro Soldier – This documentary urged African Americans to enlist and join in the effort to be part of America’s continuing fight in World War II.
+This documentary urged African Americans to enlist and join in the effort to be part of America’s continuing fight in World War II.
 (Watch on Netflix)